santacsj/basicassembler64/README.md

 The Assembler assembles an already prepared assembler file to a .PRG file on disk.
 It is a 2 pass symbolic assembler.
 It supports 77 assembly language instructions (legal and illegal, except for JAM), 13 addressing modes, 4 pseudo instructions, rudimentary expressions and number input in decimal or hexadecimal.

-The preserve as much memory as possible for the symbols, only the symbol, mnemonic and opcode tables are stored in memory.
+Only the symbol, mnemonic and opcode tables are stored in memory to preserve as much memory as possible for the symbols.
 Assembled machine code is written immediately to disk.

 ### Usage
 `LOAD "BAS64.ASS??",8:RUN`, where ?? is the latest version number